shadabshaukat/CogNeoAI/docs/BetaDataLoad.md

 - Model caching:
   - Set HF_HOME to a fast SSD; warm the model before large runs.
 - Chunking timeouts:
-  - Increase AUSLEGALSEARCH_TIMEOUT_CHUNK moderately for very long Acts if you see timeouts.
+  - Increase COGNEO_TIMEOUT_CHUNK moderately for very long Acts if you see timeouts.
 - Logging overhead:
   - Per-file metrics compute O(chunks) sums/means and a single file append.
 Embedding dominates runtime, so the impact is negligible.
-Set AUSLEGALSEARCH_LOG_METRICS=0 to disable entirely if desired.
+Set COGNEO_LOG_METRICS=0 to disable entirely if desired.

 ## 12) Troubleshooting